Data versus Drama

 By Amy Willis

 How can it be that the United States continues to experience tremendous economic growth- while using fewer resources in the process?
-That’s the driving question behind this week’s episode.
+That’s the driving question behind this episode.
 Host Russ Roberts welcomes back MIT’s Andrew McAfee, this time to talk about the “dematerialization” of the economy.
 McAfee (along with another previous guest, Jesse Ausubel) describes how the economy of today actually uses fewer total molecules than in the past, resulting in lower total energy use concomitant with higher output.
 So what is this seemingly miraculous process of dematerialization?
 When did it start, and how long might we expect it to continue?

 For better or worse, McAfee says that while the United States may be considered to be totally dematerialized, that’s not the case throughout the world, and especially in the developing world.
 An interesting question not much discussed in this episode is what obligation the US might have to help other nations dematerialize themselves.
-We hope you’ll mull that larger question as well, and maybe let us know your thoughts on that.
-We love to hear from you!

 1- The conversation starts with the original “dismal scientist,” Thomas Malthus, who McAfee describes as a lousy forecaster who was “broadly correct as a historian.”
 What did Malthus get wrong, and in what way(s) was he right, according to McAfee?
 What about Jevons and Marshall?

 2- What were the four points of the original Earth Day movement, according to McAfee, and which of them does he believe to have been warranted?
 (Hint: Think CRIB.)
 Which of the two were not, and why?